 Like I mentioned, each photographer is different – whether hearing or Deaf.
 So I figured I’d outline what it’s like to work with ME!
 If you’re new here, HI!
-I’m Payton, and I am a Minnesota elopement and wedding photographer serving the joyful, adventurous souls.
+I’m Payton, and I am a Minnesota & Pacific Northwest elopement photographer serving joyful, adventurous souls.
 It may not be that obvious that I am actually a Deaf photographer, and odds are that you wouldn’t know if someone is Deaf based on their website or social media alone.
 Although it’s nothing that I hide, I’m yet to see someone say on their website that they are a ‘hearing photographer’. 😅

 When I first get an inquiry from a potential client, obviously the first thing I do is a little happy dance (picture Chandler Bing😉).
 But once I’ve gotten the dance out of the way, I get in contact with the inquirer and let them know that I’m Deaf and provide a bunch of resources.
 It’s super important to me as a Deaf person (and creative) that I provide resources to ensure that my clients will have a 10/10 experience.
 Of course, it’s awesome if they happen to know ASL (American Sign Language) – but that’s absolutely not a “requirement”.

 Leading up to the session, I like to encourage my clients to share their Pinterest boards so I can get a better feel for what vibe they are going for.
-I also make sure to hop on a Zoom call before the session with my interpreter!
-This may sound a little nerve-wracking to some, but only I can see the interpreter on the call.
-You will then only hear their voice interpreting for me.
-I promise that no question or concern will go unanswered.
+I also make sure to hop on a Zoom call before the session with you, knowing that I will use the chat box.
+I will turn the CC (a.k.a. closed caption) on the Zoom call, so you can speak and I will respond in the chat box.
+Super easy, right!?

-When it comes time for our session, we will typically communicate through texting, a voice transcription app (Otter.AI is a great resource), and gestures.
-I also always have my phone handy to ensure communication is a non-issue.
-As an elopement and wedding photographer, I like to have more of a “fly on the wall” persona when documenting my clients.
+When it comes time for our session, we will typically communicate through texting, email, tapping on shoulders to get my attention, and gestures.
+I also always have my phone handy to ensure communication is not an issue.
+As an elopement photographer, I like to be more of a “fly on the wall” person when documenting my clients.
 So my couples get prompts demonstrated via Pinterest or demonstration, and then I like to just observe them.
 Documenting moments authentically in this manner ensures that I am capturing my couples real, true love.
 After all, love doesn’t care if you are hearing or not!

 At the end of the day, if my clients have questions on how to work with a Deaf photographer, I am always an available and eager resource.
 I know it can be nerve-wracking to have photos taken, let alone working with someone who you might not be familiar communicating with.
 But together, I do my best to ensure each client walks away from a session feeling comfortable and excited about the magic that was just created.

 Ready to learn more about the Payton Rademacher Photography experience?
 CLICK HERE!
-And be sure to follow along on the ‘Gram (@paytonrademacherphoto) for behind-the-scenes, special announcements, and North Shore elopement and wedding planning tips.
+And be sure to follow along on Instagram (@paytonrademacherphoto) for behind-the-scenes, special announcements, and North Shore elopement and wedding planning tips.

 Wow, this is SUPER helpful!!
 Frankly, I’m ashamed that I’ve never considered the challenges that someone may face being Deaf and a photographer.
 However, I love that you use it as a strength and take a documentary style approach (like we all hope to have these days!!) to sessions/weddings.
 Love tech can fill in when needed.
 You are so talented!
 As a client, this blog really would connect me to you as a person 🤍